 It’s natural for your child to feel sad, worried, cross or overexcited about going back to school and reconnecting with their classmates and teacher, and this could affect their behaviour, for example with tears or angry outbursts.

 If your child is struggling with big feelings, try to stay calm and name their emotions out loud so they know you’re listening: for example, ‘I can see that you’re feeling angry at the moment.’

 Learning to be an active listener without imposing any judgements or trying to ‘fix’ the problem is a real skill, and will be hugely beneficial to your child both now and into the future.

 Ask for a catch-up call for your child…

 If your child is very anxious about returning to school after a period of homeschooling, ask their school if they could have some brief contact with their teacher before they go back.
 It could be a phone call, email, letter, online meeting or recorded video message.

 If your child has had a particularly difficult time, it may be helpful to have a catch-up call with their teacher about their experiences so they understand their specific needs and behaviours.

-This will help the teacher support your child with any issues that may have arisen during the break from school, particularly if they’ve had a difficult experience, such as a bereavement due to coronavirus.
+This will help the teacher support your child with any issues that may have arisen during the break from school, particularly if they’ve had a difficult experience, such as a bereavement.

 Help your child feel in control